manolitto/openvlex2/README.md

 But wait, what if ...

 - ... you already have a bunch of floor and wall tiles with **legacy plug plates** attached?
-  Simply remove these old plates with the help of pliers and a carpet knife (:warning: Watch your fingers! :face_with_head_bandage:).
+  Simply put the tiles into the freezer for some while.
+This makes the superglue brittle and lets you easily remove the old plates with the help of pliers and a carpet knife (:warning: Watch your fingers! :face_with_head_bandage:).
 Then replace them with the appropriate number of OpenVLex 2 jacks.

 - ... you already have a bunch of **legacy OpenFLex 1 base parts**?
   Although you can convert them to the new standard with the [adapter](openflex1_to_openvlex2_adapter/README.md), I strongly recommend that you print new bases instead, reuse the magnetic balls and throw away or recycle the old bases.